2012 - 2020 Federal Representation

 "A number of electors of President and Vice President equal to the whole number of Senators and Representatives in Congress to which the District would be entitled if it were a State, but in no event more than the least populous State;..."
 (Amendment XXIII. of the Constitution, ratified March 29, 1961)

 If then, there is "unfairness" in the allocation of the Electoral College, there must also be "unfairness" in the allocation of Congress.
-A minimum one Representative per State, regardless of its population, could also be construed as unfair (note that almost all the States are in the one Congressman per 600-something thousand range... note the disparities from that re: those States that have 1 Representative which is even more exacerbated with their 3 Electoral Votes).
+A minimum one Representative per State, regardless of its population, could also be construed as unfair (note that almost all the States are in the one Congressman per 600 to 700-something thousand range... note the disparities from that re: those States that have 1 Representative which is even more exacerbated with their 3 Electoral Votes).

 This page allows you to sort the states alphabetically, by population, and by people per Elector, Senator, and House Member.
+Note: The Apportionment Population is shown for each state while the Resident Population is used for DC (the apportionment population excludes the population of the District of Columbia).

 References: